 Compress a hose axially, and the braid will fall out of tension.
 Therefore, we do not use braided hoses to absorb axial movement.
+(A hose can absorb axial movement in a piping system if it is hung in a loop.
+In this configuration, the hose does not move axially though.)
 Fail to capture all braid wires in a cap pass, and those wires left out are no longer, or rather, never were, in tension.

 Pressure ratings depend on all braid wires remaining in tension during operation.
 Theoretically, every wire carries an equal portion of the pressure and a few loose wires can reduce a braid’s pressure capacity below the intended working pressure.